 - Tap the camera icon to create your image.

-- Before you snap a photo, tap the filter icon, which looks like three connected circles in different colors.
+- Before you snap a photo, tap Effects and then the filter icon, which looks like three connected circles in different colors.

 - Scroll through the filters at the bottom of the screen and choose Comic Book.